Miao-J/NDOS-dataset/README.md

 This dataset provides a new benchmark for testing novel-domain semantic segmentation algorithms.

-You can read labels\ .csv files to divide the training and validation sets.
+You can use labels\ .csv files to divide the training data set and validation data set.